Average Weather in La Máquina Cuba

-Based on the beach/pool score, the best time of year to visit La Máquina for hot-weather activities is from mid November to mid May.
+Based on the beach/pool score, the best time of year to visit La Máquina for hot-weather activities is from mid November to early May.

 The temperature in La Máquina varies so little throughout the year that it is not entirely meaningful to discuss hot and cold seasons.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In La Máquina, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.